ollien/ynabifier/README.md

       parser: The parser to use (see below)
 ```

-Once this is in place, you can use `cargo run --release`.
+Once this is in place, you can use `cargo run --release` to run YNABifier, or `cargo build --release`, and use the built binary.

 ## Supported transaction providers
 - TD Bank (`td` in the configuration)